saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 They also explained how colliders are done in professional games.
 For me, the most significant part of this day was the event functions required to make colliders (and triggers) useful.
 As the lab task of the day, we made a red square jump and move on a platform.

 As an extra challenge, we got a skeleton pinball project.
 In the project, we had to configure some parameters and write some scripts as glue code.
+I'd add a gif of me playing the game, but I performed the task on the university computer.

 ## Animation

-On the next day we were taught how to use the animation system in unity, the 2 d and 3 d systems.
+On the next day we were taught how to use the animation system in unity, the 2 d[^2-space-d-and-3-space-d] and 3 d[^2-space-d-and-3-space-d] systems.
 They started by explaining what a rig is for 3 d animations and how 3 d models are animated using it.
 Then we were given a rundown on how to *actually* use the animation system, that is, animator controller, animation clips,